KollerSAO/CheatSheet-Go/README.md

 fmt.Println(citrusFruits[0:2]) // it is banana orange
 ```
 ## Struct
-Structs are your data types it consist of variables or other structs
+Structs are your own data types it consist of variables or other structs
 ```go
 type person struct {
   Name string